Code360In/katacoda-scenarios-32/basic-docker/step2.md

 `exit`{{execute}}

 If we need something installed in our container, we should build a custom Docker image.

-The `docker commit` allows you to commit a container's file changes or settings into a new image.
+We can write a DockerFile to build a Docker image.
+Alternatively, we can use  the `docker commit`  to commit a container's file changes or settings into a new image.

 Execute in the terminal (replace [container ID] with the ID of the container with figlet installed):

 `docker commit [Container ID]] debian-figlet`{{copy}}

 Verify that a new image nanmed `debian-figlet` is created.

+`docker image ls`{{execute}}

 Execute the followng command to check if `figlet` is installed in the image.